lolgeny/picoblaze/README.md

-Femtoblaze - an experimental fabric mod for testing largely wanted ideas for data packs and mapmaking.
+Picoblaze - an experimental fabric mod for testing largely wanted ideas for data packs and mapmaking.

-There are many modules, each of which are documented on [the wiki](https://github.com/lolgeny/femtoblaze/wiki).
+There are many modules, each of which are documented on [the wiki](https://github.com/lolgeny/picoblaze/wiki).
 You can read about them there.

 It may be buggy